batect/batect/docs/content/Setup.md

 # Quick start

+1. Download the latest version of `batect` and `batect.cmd` from the [releases page](https://github.com/batect/batect/releases), and copy them into your project.

+    Note that you only need the scripts - you don't need to download `batect.jar`.

+    !!! info
         The `batect` and `batect.cmd` scripts are designed to be committed alongside your project, and not installed globally.
 Committing them alongside your code improves consistency within your team, as everyone uses the same version of batect.
 They will automatically pull down the correct version of batect for your operating system.

-1. Download the latest version of `batect` and `batect.cmd` from the [releases page](https://github.com/batect/batect/releases), and copy them into your project.

-    Note that you only need the scripts - you don't need to download `batect.jar`.

 2. If you're on Linux or macOS, make sure the script is executable: run `chmod +x batect`.